Personalization for ecommerce – How did Tagalys start its journey?

-Tagalys provides personalization of a service for ecommerce and our apis (using plugins) can be applied to personalize product discovery across channels like site search, recommendations and listing pages.
+Tagalys provides eCommerce personalization services and our APIs (using plugins) can be applied to personalize product discovery across channels like site search, product recommendations, and listing pages.
 Our founders did not wake up one morning and decide to build personalization as a service, it was built by accident.

 Like most platforms, Monthly active users (MAU) was the primary metric of focus as that tied directly to their current and future revenue model.
 But how do you keep consumers engaged to ensure churn is minimal?
 How do you build an engaged community that will refer others to this platform?

-While founders were successful in delivery personalization at scale, as a business it failed.
-Failed due to unavailability of funds or maybe they were too early, but the learnings of this journey helped build the foundation of Personalization as a Service for eCommerce.
-When many of the users shared feedback on how such an experience was unavailable at regular eCommerce store, it got them thinking and made them pivot as they recognized the same need for eCommerce to help increase engagement, reduce their CAC and improve revenues.
+While founders were successful in delivering personalization at scale, as a business, it failed.
+Failed due to the unavailability of funds or maybe they were too early, but the learnings of this journey helped build the foundation of Personalization as a Service for eCommerce.
+When many of the users shared feedback on how such an experience was unavailable at a regular eCommerce store, it got them thinking and made them pivot as they recognized the same need for eCommerce to help increase engagement, reduce their CAC and improve revenues.

 Do share your feedback with us here or email us at firstname.lastname@example.org